A geometric perspective on the $\tau$-cluster morphism category: Introduction

 Since then, the $\tau$-cluster morphism category has received much attention in the literature.
 The definition of the category was extended to $\tau$-tilting-finite algebras in \cite{BM21_wide}, where it was given the name `a category of wide subcategories'.
 The name `$\tau$-cluster morphism category' comes from \cite{HI21}, where some of the results of Igusa and Todorov were generalised.
 The definition of the category was extended to arbitrary finite-dimensional algebras in \cite{BH21}.
 The category has also been studied using silting theory in \cite{B21}.

 In this paper we show how the $\tau$-cluster morphism category arises naturally in the context of the $g$-vector fan of an algebra.
 The $g$-vector fan of a finite-dimensional algebra was first studied in \cite{DIJ19}.
 It is defined by taking the two-term presilting complexes and associating a cone to each, which fit together to form the fan.
 Cones of two-term presilting complexes nicely encode several properties, such as whether the silting objects contain common summands, as well as reflecting the partial order on them \cite{DIJ19}.
 The $g$-vector fan is a subfan of the wall-and-chamber structure of an algebra, which arises from stability conditions in the sense of King \cite{King94,BST19,Asai2021}.
+In the representation-finite hereditary case, the wall-and-chamber structure of the algebra was intersected with a sphere around the origin to give the semi-invariant picture studied in \cite{ITW16}.

 \begin{theorem}[Theorem~\ref{thm:cat}, Corollary~\ref{cor:tcm}] Let $A$ be a finite-dimensional algebra.
 Then there exists a category $\cat{A}$ defined in terms of the $g$-vector fan of $A$ which is equivalent to the $\tau$-cluster morphism category of $A$. \end{theorem}